 IP is the main building block of the Internet, the global network of interconnected networks.
-In the classical TCP/IP protocol hierarchy (see [Com91a]) IP is the central protocol.
-It serves a hierarchy of protocols (e.g., UDP [RFC 768] or TCP [RFC 793]), and integrates a wide variety of network technologies as its underlying data link and physical layers.
+In the classical TCP/IP protocol hierarchy (see [Comer, 1991a]) IP is the central protocol.
+It serves a hierarchy of protocols (e.g., ICMP [Postel, 1981b], EGP [Mills, 1984], UDP [Postel, 1980], or TCP [Postel, 1981c]), and integrates a wide variety of network technologies as its underlying data link and physical layers.
 Its main concepts have ripened to maturity and proven adequate for robust data delivery in interconnected heterogeneous environments.
 IP has established its place in today's data communication world.
 That is not expected to change in the foreseeable future.

 ATM is rapidly becoming acknowledged as the base technology for the next generation of global communications.
 Telecommunication industries are planning on implementing ATM because it meets internal telephony needs.
 The integration of voice and data traffic into one medium saves resources.
 It is easier to multiplex separately addressed packets of voice and data than to multiplex mixes of individual bits.
-Moreover, new services can be offered to users, and the technology can be used to satisfy the telephone companys' own need for increased data communications because of increased computerization.
-ATM deployment in the local area promises performance advances in distributed computing with high performance and low latency data communication requirements, such as multimedia applications.
+Moreover, new services can be offered to users, and the technology can be used to satisfy the telephone companies' own need for increased data communications because of increased computerization.
+ATM deployment in the local area promises performance advances in distributed computing with high bandwidth and low latency data communication requirements, such as required by some multimedia or interactive applications.
 Furthermore, ATM as a LAN technology promises easy connectivity of existing hubs, bridges, and routers to future wide-area ATM networks.

 ATM is not without its problems or detractors, however.
 For example, it is not clear that classical telecommunication traffic and data communication will integrate well.
-Classical telecommunication can be described well by Poisson models, whereas the burstiness of self similar data traffic does not change over time (see [LTWW93]).
+Classical telecommunication can be described well by Poisson models, whereas the burstiness of self-similar data traffic does not change over time (see [Leland et al., 1993]).

 There are difficulties with scaling ATM and maintaining reliability.
 Virtual circuits establish a hard state in the network for a call.
 The state of a connection is distributed over intermediate switching equipment.
 Once a VC is established, it is maintained until a message is received by one of the ends of the call requesting a change in the state of the connection.
-The product law of reliability, applicable to series systems of independent components, such as the hops in a virtual circuit, demonstrates how quickly system reliability degrades with an increase in complexity.
-On the other hand dynamic rerouting in a highly redundant system such as the IP network layer reaches a reliability approximating 100% (see [Tri82, Ch.1.10] for an analysis of the reliability in parallel redundant systems).
-Additionally, ATM does not yet support any dynamic routing functionality or network admission control.
+The product law of reliability ([Trived, 1982, Ch.1.10]), applicable to series systems of independent components, such as the the links in a virtual circuit, demonstrates how quickly system reliability degrades with an increase in complexity.
+An ATM connection is a series system, because the hops of a connection are so interrelated that no data can be delivered if one link fails.
+Define for i = 1, 2, ..., n: $A_i :=$ "Link i is functioning properly." and $R_i :=$ "Reliability of link i, i.e., probability that A_i functions properly".
+The probability R_s that the system is functioning properly is then: